ROCm/hipSPARSE/docs/index.rst

 ********************************************************************

 hipSPARSE provides basic linear algebra subroutines for sparse computation.
-It's written in :doc:`HIP <hip:index>`, implemented on top of the AMD ROCm runtime and toolchains, and optimized for AMD discrete GPUs. hipSPARSE is a SPARSE marshalling library that supports both :doc:`rocSPARSE <rocsparse:index>` and NVIDIA CUDA cuSPARSE as backends.
+It uses the :doc:`HIP <hip:index>` library and is implemented on top of the AMD ROCm runtime and toolchains and optimized for AMD discrete GPUs. hipSPARSE is a SPARSE marshalling library that presents a common interface for supporting both :doc:`rocSPARSE <rocsparse:index>` and NVIDIA CUDA cuSPARSE as backends.
 For more information, see :doc:`What is hipSPARSE? <./what-is-hipsparse>`

 The hipSPARSE public repository is located at `<https://github.com/ROCm/hipSPARSE>`_.